 - Credit card statement (unrelated information may be blocked out)

 Some online travel services do not automatically provide itemized receipts showing the separate charges for hotel, air fare, ground transportation, etc. You will need to contact the company and request an itemized receipt to ensure all your expenses are reimbursed properly.

 See the Travel Frequently Asked Questions for specifics and further details.

-An employee may use their travel P-Card to charge their own registration, lodging, transportation to/from conference location, to/from airport, and baggage check-in expenses.
-No other traveler's expenses can be charged to an employee’s travel P-Card for another SPPS employee.
+If travel has been authorized, an employee may use their P-Card to charge their own registration, lodging, transportation to/from conference location, to/from airport, and baggage check-in expenses.
+No other traveler's expenses can be charged to an employee’s P-Card even if it is another SPPS employee.

-Misuses of the travel P-Card include, but are not limited to:
+Misuses of the P-Card include, but are not limited to:

 - Using the P-Card for personal purchases